AntonValk/PGM/README.md

 Probabilistic Graphical Models - COMP - 767

-Code on Twisted SMC sampler adapted from here: https://github.com/freli005/smc-pgm-twist Note that this code is missing a utils file that was added in my repo (the resampling file).
+Code on Twisted SMC sampler adapted from here: https://github.com/freli005/smc-pgm-twist Note that the code in the linbked repo is missing a utils and won't run.

+The code in my repo will run since the file that was added (the smc resampling file).
 Resampling is adapted from here: https://github.com/naesseth/smc-pgm

 I wrote all the IPython code and the MCMC methods.